nordic-institute/dynamic-discovery-client/README.md

 **ISignatureValidator**

-This interface is responsible for verifying the signature of the response according to the XSD.
-By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.security.impl.DefaultSignatureValidator.**
+This interface is responsible for verifying the signature of the response according to the XSD and is used by the abstract class **eu.europa.ec.dynamicdiscovery.core.security.AbstractSignatureValidator**, all the implementations must extend this abstract class.
+By default the implementation **eu.europa.ec.dynamicdiscovery.core.security.impl.DefaultSignatureValidator** is provided.

 ## 3.2.
 PROXY CONFIGURATION